sopra-fs22-group-36/screw-your-neighbor-server/README.md

 .md files where they are referenced.

 To **deploy and release source code to production** the code has to be merged from a feature branch to the main branch.
-Pushing directly to the main branch is not possible because any code being published on the main branch is automatically deployed to Heroku.
+Pushing directly to the main branch is not possible because any code being published on the main branch is automatically deployed by a CD pipeline to Heroku.
 Standard process is to create a pull request which can be merged when at least one other developer gave their approval.
 Merging is not blocked without, but individual deployment without code review and approval is not appreciated by the team.

 ## Roadmap
 ### Top features to contribute